jmnarloch/request-correlation-spring-cloud-starter/README.md

 ## Features

-Allows to unique identify and track your request by passing `X-Request-Id` header across remote calls.
+Allows to uniquely identify and track your request by passing `X-Request-Id` header across remote calls.

 ## Setup